humanetech-community/community-hub/contributing-content.md

 1) Use as title “Blog post: [Your proposed blog title]”.

 1) Write a short summary of the subject and other things you want to address in the blog post.

-1) Submit your post.
-It will appear publicly after a Moderator has approved (which we will do).
+Then submit your post.

 1) Optionally some discussion ensues on the topic with tips and feedback to refine the article